frctl/fractal/docs/entity-schemas.md

-# Data schema
+# Entity data schemas

 All components, collections and files in the component library are represented as plain JavaScript objects.
-These objects are what is returned when calling [library API](/docs/library.md) methods such as `.getComponents()`.
+These objects are what is returned when calling [Entity API](/docs/entity-apis.md) methods such as `components.getAll()`.

 An example of the default properties available for each type of object is presented below.